ted3x/GitNexus/README.md

 For more information, please read our [Contributing Guide](CONTRIBUTING.md).

 ## License

-GitNexus is licensed under the MIT License.
-You are free to use, modify, and distribute this software under the terms of the MIT License.
+GitNexus is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+You are free to use, modify, and distribute this software under the terms of the AGPL-3.0 License.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact